maissani/trailpack-jsonld/README.md

     require('trailpack-jsonld')
   ],
 ```
-Check that srcds config is loaded on index.js
+Check that jsonld config is loaded on index.js
 ```js
 // config/index.js
 ...